-And don't forget the importance of inviting mothers and daughters.
-Not only is female hunter participation on the rise, studies show that if a mother hunts, her children are far more likely to hunt, too.
+Don't forget the importance of inviting mothers and daughters.
+Not only is female hunter participation on the rise, but studies also show that if a mother hunts, her children are far more likely to hunt, too.

 SET UP FOR SUCCESS